Terms of Service

 Cancellation of digital content.
 Where the Service is supplied as digital content you normally have a 14-day right to cancel.
 By starting to use the Service immediately you may be asked to acknowledge that you lose that cancellation right once supply has begun, to the extent permitted by law.

-Nothing in these Terms requires you to give up rights you cannot lawfully waive, and the arbitration and class-waiver provisions in clause 32 do not apply to you to the extent they are unenforceable against Consumers in your jurisdiction.
+The arbitration and class-waiver provisions in clause 30 do not apply to you to the extent they cannot be enforced against Consumers where you live.

 If you obtain the Service through a third-party app store, you also agree to that store’s usage rules, and the following apply between you and us as well as, where required, with the store as a third-party beneficiary.